-- 1. Clothes should be neat, clean, and in good condition.
-Clothing should not have excessive and/or inappropriate holes or tears. - 2.
-Clothing that is torn or tattered to an extreme is not permitted.
-All undergarments must be covered.
+- 1. Clothing should not have excessive and/or inappropriate holes or tears. - 2.
 Studded collars or necklaces are not permitted.
 Any studded clothing or accessories are prohibited. - 3.
-Footwear must be worn at all times.
-No "Heelys" or shoes with wheels attached. - 4.
-Clothing that might reasonably be considered indiscreet, immodest, or too casual for school will not be permitted. - 5.
+Footwear must be worn at all times. - 4.
 Clothing should be opaque (non-"see-through") unless an appropriate piece of clothing exists underneath.
 Clothing should be non-revealing. - a.
 All dresses, skirts and shorts must meet the middle thigh standard.
 This is regardless of tights, or leg covering.
 Mini-skirts, biking shorts, strapless sun dresses, etc. will not be permitted.
 Students who wear tights or leggings under skirts or pants must still meet requirements for their attire.

-In addition, tights and yoga pants which become distractive in the educational process will be evaluated.
-Students may be asked to change. - b.
+- b.
 Tank tops, tube tops, see-through tops, tops with spaghetti straps, halter- tops, muscle shirts, "bareback" styles of tops, etc. are not acceptable. - c.
-The tops of the shoulders must be covered. - d.
-Shirts and tops that reveal cleavage are considered inappropriate school attire. - e.
-A student's midriff/stomach must be covered. - f.
+A student's midriff/stomach must be covered. - d.
 Pants must be worn so that all undergarments are completely covered by outer garments.
-No low riders or "sagging pants". - 6.
-The wearing of jackets, coats, and other items normally worn for out-of doors is permitted only when classroom temperatures warrant. - 7.
+No low riders or "sagging pants". - 5.
 Attire with pornography or obscene language or pictures will not be worn.
 Attire that promotes drugs, tobacco products, or alcohol is not to be worn.
-Attire that has words with "double

-- meanings" are not permitted. - 8.
-The class time missed while a student is sent home to change clothes will be recorded as unexcused. - 9.
-Hats and bandanas will not be worn inside the building at any time. - 10.
-Clothing and paraphernalia that represents either "gangs" or any other unauthorized group approved by the school administration is not to be either worn or displayed in any manner. - 11.
+Attire that has words with "double meanings" are not permitted. - 6.
+The class time missed while a student is sent home to change clothes will be recorded as unexcused. - 7.
+Hats, hoods and bandanas will not be worn inside the building at any time. - 8.
+Clothing and paraphernalia that represents either "gangs" or any other unauthorized group approved by the school administration is not to be either worn or displayed in any manner. - 9.
 Clothing and paraphernalia including belts, purses, book bags, etc. with words, pictures, emblems or symbols that would be considered profane, violent, suggestive, racially offensive or intimidating or offensive to any religion, gender or disability is not permitted to be worn.